 5. If you want to remove a word from all files, then you can enter the word in the search field.
 And keep the “Replace with” field empty.
 Click on rename.

 So this is the easiest way to rename multiple files in bulk on Windows.
-Let me know in the comment section if you find this article helpful or you’ve any questions.
+Let me know in the comment section if you find this article helpful or if you’ve any questions.